openvinotoolkit/open_model_zoo/demos/time_series_forecasting_demo/python/README.md

 ## How It Works

-Upon the start-up the demo application reads command line parameters and loads a network to Inference Engine.
+On startup the demo application reads command line parameters and loads a network to Inference Engine.

 The program provides an interactive CLI interface that gets a test dataset in .pickle format as input and draws predicted quantiles and ground truth curves.